 (Images taken from ESP8266 NodeMCU Arduino Killer)

-Depsite it’s poor documentation by Expressif, the ESP8266 is a really nice, inexpensive, board for IoT development with built-in WiFi.
-The community of support that has developed around the board on sites like esp8266.com, the Expressif BBS, and NodeMCU provide enough information that you can often get started developing IoT applications in a reasonable period of time.
+Depsite it’s poor documentation by Espressif, the ESP8266 is a really nice, inexpensive, board for IoT development with built-in WiFi.
+The community of support that has developed around the board on sites like esp8266.com, the Espressif BBS, and NodeMCU provide enough information that you can often get started developing IoT applications in a reasonable period of time.

 Where to get for further information.